Rishisairi/SQLAssessment/aws.md

   amazon ebs is costly but faster
   ![alt text](<Screenshot 2024-06-27 123419.png>)

-# amazon s3 cheaper but slower, store bulk data
+# amazon s3 cheaper but slower, store bulk data ---> photos and videos in s3

-# ec2 ---> os,soure code
+# ebs ---> os,soure code,environment for source code

 # databse stores the collection of data logins and all data